Mattrandria/Test_Coursera_qwiklabs/README.md

 # Test_Coursera_qwiklabs
-Tes of my first repo in GitHub
+Test of my first repo in GitHub
+I am editing the README file.
+Adding some more details about the project description.